PiethonV1/csci401w-sandbox-web-scrapingg/Assignments/2-product-persronas-and-stories.md

 **Description**

 As a user, I need more information than the average user to better assist my clients in making good market decisions.
+Through the use of powerful algorithms, I will have accurate forecasts that will help me influence investments.

 **Constraints**